Patagonia Camp

 As you drive towards Patagonia Camp, you'll spot the 20 white yurts peeping out over the lenga forest: looking rather like space pods.
 Once inside, you'll find your circular yurt is a very pleasing space.
 Tall, wide and airy; the triple skin walls are well insulated, lined with white fabric and wooden lattice work and decorated with local weavings.
 The furniture is all specially commissioned and handmade from local wood, such as polished, rustic headboards and beautiful bedside tables.
 Beds are very comfortable (all yurts can be either kingsize or twin) and are positioned so that you can enjoy that magnificent view as you lie back on the pillows.
 Each room has a small writing table by the wide windows, and a terrace with seats so you can sit in privacy outside.

-Yurts are connected by open wooden walkways, which lead down from the Salon, a welcoming airy space that has a raised lounge area with dark brown leather sofas, the dining area and reception.
+Yurts are connected by open wooden walkways leading down from the Salon, a welcoming airy space with a raised lounge area with dark brown leather sofas, the dining area and reception.

 Features include: